 What’s the conclusion to this line of thought?
 The usual.
 When it comes to character and plot, it’s all about balance.
 If your plot is driving your character, give your character some moments of choosing her own destiny.
 If your character is driving your plot, let their relentless drive forward take a few unexpected left turns, courtesy of an enhanced plot.

-Hire me to be your book editor and I’ll help you evaluate if you have a strong protagonist who’s driving the plot.
+Hire me to be your book editor and I’ll help you evaluate if you have a strong protagonist for your character driven story.

 Following up on my post about character change, here are some more thoughts about what makes a good character.
 When a character feels inadequate or has low self-esteem, it’s very hard to motivate them to care about their situation or the story.
 Another alternative to this scenario is a character who doesn’t want to be involved in their particular circumstances–they couldn’t care less about taking over the family business, for example–and so they try very hard to convince themselves and the reader that they simply don’t care.